patriciomase/web-performance-guide/README.md

 ---
 #### Symptom: The app takes long to have some meaningful content in the screen (poor first contentful paint time)
- -  **Possible cause: SPA rendering html by javascript in the browser:** This example suggests the client only highlighted 3 pages where the slowliness was noticeable.
+ -  **Possible cause: SPA rendering html by javascript in the browser:** This example suggests the client only highlighted 3 pages where the slowness was noticeable.
 This issue affects the system as a whole but it could be the case some pages are more affected than others because of the nature of their content.
 When we do client side rendering, JS chunks are being delivered to the browser on page load among with an almost empty html file where these JS chunks get imported.
 All the html page content is being generated by the browser when js execution phase begins.
 This generates unnecessary delays and loading spinners being shown (In the best cases).
 Backend is also impacted receiving more traffic in the form of XHR requests to fill the page content usually for each page section.
 This could be solved by server side rendering the whole page and returning just one meaningful document with the content that we'd like to show immediately.
  - **How do we confirm:**
 	 - Look at the initial request in the browser's network tab.
 Check the body of that request.
 Does it contain the actual page content in there?
 If it just contains a blank div with a class and a bunch of scripts you're fully rendering in client side which is slow, impractical and affects in a heavier way to clients with less resources available like phones and tablets.
  - **How do we fix the issue:** Unfortunately there is not an easy way to solve it as it goes very deep in how the system has been thought from the beginning.
 This scenario is usually being found in apps developed in the first react/angular years when SPAs where fashion.
 To properly fix this a migration to a server side render technology is required.
 (Something like `Nextjs`).
 In a perfect world we should be able to reuse the components we already have working but now we should be able to render in server.